101 Words That are Both Plural and Singular

 Plural of moose?

 The majority of nouns have distinct plural and singular forms.
-However, there are a number of special words that are spelled and pronounced exactly the same way in both their singular and plural forms.
+However, there are a number of special words that are spelt and pronounced exactly the same way in both their singular and plural forms.
 Here are 101 words that are both singular and plural.

 If you are not sure how to convert a singular noun into a plural noun, check out our guide to how to convert a singular noun to a plural noun.